 - Using the gifts of the body for the work of the kingdom.

-This list highlights for me the role of a pastor in evangelism.
-Yet the challenge that I keep encountering is that many pastors have no formal seminary training (confirmed by Martha Reece’s research and Ron’s Research), nor do many pastors (at least mainline anyway) have a lot of personal experience in evangelism.
+This list highlights for me the role of a pastor in church growth.
+Yet the challenge that I keep encountering is that many pastors have no formal seminary training (confirmed by Martha Reece’s research and Ron’s Research), nor do many pastors (at least mainline anyway) have a lot of personal experience in personal evangelism.